sourcecred/docs/docs/community/concepts/cred.md

+---
+title: 📊 Cred
+description: A metric for contribution.
+---

 # Cred

 SourceCred, as the name might suggest, is all about attributing cred.
 Cred is a metric that describes every contribution and contributor in a project to give a sense of how important they were.